Jieyusz/Jieyusz.github.io/_pages/about.md

   - /about.html
 ---

 I am a fifth-year PhD student in the Neurobiology program at the California Institute of Technology ([Caltech](https://neuroscience.caltech.edu/)).
 My advisor is Prof. [Markus Meister](https://meisterlab.caltech.edu/markusmeister).
 My research focuses on cognitive flexibility, learning, and memory, with a particular interest in the essence of cortex and hippocampus in these functions.
-My current project, titled "[Mice in the Manhattan Maze](https://jieyusz.github.io/publication/manhattan_ccn)," employs an original massively reconfigurable maze to study rapid learning and flexible routing in wildtype mice and acortical mice.
+My current project, titled "[Mice in the Manhattan Maze](https://jieyusz.github.io/publication/manhattan)," employs an original massively reconfigurable maze to study rapid learning and flexible routing in wildtype mice and acortical mice.
+I recently published a perspective about the human brain titled ["the Unbearable Slowness of Being"](https://jieyusz.github.io/publication/2024_zheng_slowness) on [Neuron](https://doi.org/10.1016/j.neuron.2024.11.008).

 Beyond research, I am actively involved in teaching and student activities around Caltech.
 For two years, I served as the head teaching assistant for CNS187 Neural Computation, a graduate-level course requirement for students in Computation and Neural System.
 Additionally, I am the current president of the [Neurotechers](https://neurotechers.caltech.edu/) (23-), the official club for Caltech graduate students in neuroscience.
 You can learn more about me in a short [Spotlight](https://thisis.caltech.edu/person-spotlight-listing?p=2) on Caltech's frontpage, and a short assay about the [best students in class](https://magazine.caltech.edu/post/caltech-initiative-for-students).